Generalizable Lightweight Proxy for Robust NAS against Diverse Perturbations: Methods

-Furthermore, each gradient of the surrogate networks represents the converged direction of given objectives for each task, which is cross-entropy loss of clean input and perturbed input (Eq.~\ref{equation:gradient}).
-Thus, we employ the gradients similarity as an evaluation of the difficulties of optimizing architecture for both tasks.
-Therefore, when the gradient directions are highly aligned between the two tasks, the learning trajectory for both tasks becomes more predictable, facilitating the optimization of both tasks easily.
+Moreover, each gradient of the surrogate networks represents the converged direction of given objectives for each task, which is cross-entropy loss of clean input and perturbed input (Eq.~\ref{equation:gradient}).
+We employ the similarity of these gradients to assess the difficulties of optimizing architecture for both tasks.
+When the gradient directions are highly aligned between the two tasks, the learning trajectory for both tasks becomes more predictable, facilitating the optimization of both tasks easily.
 In contrast, orthogonal gradient directions lead to greater unpredictability, hindering optimization and potentially resulting in suboptimality for both clean or perturbed classification tasks.
 Therefore, to evaluate the stability of optimizing both tasks, we measure the absolute value of gradient similarity as follows:

-\paragraph{Consistency-based Robust Zero-Cost Proxy: CRoZe.} In sum, to evaluate the robustness of the given architecture, we propose a scoring mechanism that evaluates the similarities of features, parameters, and gradients between the clean network $f_\theta$ and the robust network $f_{\theta^r}$ that are obtained with a single gradient update.
-Therefore, the robustness score for a given neural architecture is computed as follows:

-That is, we score the network $f_\theta$ with a higher CRoZe score as more robust to perturbations.
-In the next section, we show that this measure is highly correlated with the actual robustness of a fully-trained model (Table \ref{tbl:src_nasbench201}).
+\paragraph{Consistency-based Robust Zero-Cost Proxy: CRoZe.} In sum, to evaluate the robustness of the given architecture, we propose a scoring mechanism that evaluates the consistencies of features, parameters, and gradients between the clean network $f_\theta$ and the robust network $f_{\theta^r}$ that are obtained with a single gradient update.
+The robustness score for a given architecture is computed as follows: That is, we score the network $f_\theta$ with a higher CRoZe score as more robust to perturbations.
+In the next section, we show that this measure is highly correlated with the actual robustness of a fully-trained model (Table \ref{tbl:src_nasbench201_fastat}).